Organization

 Keystone | Deliver expert, end-to-end assistance. | Claim filing, complex case support |

-This framework enabled UIA to tailor training, resources, and communication strategies for each partner type.
+This model helped UIA customize training, resources, and communication for each type of partner.

-To visualize how the Navigator Program would function, we created a future-state journey map illustrating the end-to-end experience of community partners and claimants.
-The map highlights key touchpoints such as onboarding, training, direct support channels, and ongoing collaboration with UIA.
+To show how the Navigator Program would work, we made a journey map that lays out the full experience for community partners and claimants.
+The map shows important steps like onboarding, training, support channels, and working with UIA over time.

 Establishing a formal Navigator Program within UIA.